willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 architecture which learns fewer dead filters in the first layer using first layer filter visualisation to check this.

-We present the filters for both network towers in a 2SCNN trained on UCF101 in [@fig:spatial-network-filters:ucf101;@fig:temporal-network-filters:ucf101].
+We present the filters for both network streams in a 2SCNN trained on UCF101 in [@fig:spatial-network-filters:ucf101;@fig:temporal-network-filters:ucf101].
 We also visualised the filters for a 2SCNN trained on BEOID where the weights where initialised as the UCF101 weights, but the differences were imperceptible to the us, so we omitted them for brevity.

-![Filters of the first convolutional layer from the spatial tower in the 2SCNN trained for action recognition on UCF101 ](media/images/vgg16-spatial-ucf101-filters.pdf){#fig:spatial-network-filters:ucf101}
+![Filters of the first convolutional layer from the spatial stream in the 2SCNN trained for action recognition on UCF101 ](media/images/vgg16-spatial-ucf101-filters.pdf){#fig:spatial-network-filters:ucf101}

-![Filters from the first convolutional layer from the temporal tower in the 2SCNN trained on UCF101.
+![Filters from the first convolutional layer from the temporal stream in the 2SCNN trained on UCF101.
 Since the filters are 3D ($20 \times 3 \times 3$) we flatten the 3D tensor into a 2D image by slicing it into $1 \times 3 \times 3$ parts and joining them horizontally (so each filter spans a row).